DictumMortuum/rpg/content/dnd/paladin/_index.md

 You can use this rule to your advantage when picking up a background.
 Most of the backgrounds offer a standard set of skills, so if you pick a background which offers two skills that you've already picked from the paladin list, then you are free to pick any two other skill proficiencies.

+### <span class="navy">athletics</span>

-- {{< navy athletics >}}: One of the most useful skills in the paladin arsenal, the athletics skill will prove to be useful when you attempt to climb, swim, jump, force a lock open, or generally do something that requires a lot of strength.
+One of the most useful skills in the paladin arsenal, the athletics skill will prove to be useful when you attempt to climb, swim, jump, force a lock open, or generally do something that requires a lot of strength.
 In addition, strength will enable you to use the grapple and shove actions, which are both very useful for battlefield control, especially during the early levels.
 Finally, this is important even if you are on the defensive, as these maneuvers are resisted either by dexterity(acrobatics) or by strength(athletics).

+### insight

-- {{< black insight >}}: Useful skill for trying to determine the true intentions of someone.
+Useful skill for trying to determine the true intentions of someone.
 Unfortunately this falls under the wisdom category, which is not going to be your strongest one.
 I've met a lot of dungeon masters that reward high rolls of this skill with a lot of useful information; if you think that your dungeon master is one of these types, then get it, even if your wisdom score is low.

+### intimidation

-- {{< black intimidation >}}: In the 3.5 edition this used to be an important asset for the classes that had charisma synergy.
+In the 3.5 edition this used to be an important asset for the classes that had charisma synergy.
 Unfortunately, now you cannot use it to demoralize your opponents - it provides only non-mechanical functions that can be used outside the battle mostly.
-Still, this will give your paladin a lot of style points, especially for members of certain oaths.
+Still, this will give your paladin a lot of style points, especially for members of certain oaths.0

+### <span class="red">medicine</span>

-- {{< red medicine >}}: You can use it to try and stabilize a dying companion or diagnose an illness.
+You can use it to try and stabilize a dying companion or diagnose an illness.
 This is situationally useful and the fact that you can use spells or {{< feature "lay on hands" >}} to stabilize someone that needs medical attention makes this not the first priority for a paladin.

+### <span class="blue">persuation</span>

-- {{< blue persuation >}}: Like intimidation, it's no longer useful in battle skill, however it will provide your character with a lot of style points; it's good to have an aptitude with the activities that people expect a paladin to be proficient with.
+Like intimidation, it's no longer useful in battle skill, however it will provide your character with a lot of style points; it's good to have an aptitude with the activities that people expect a paladin to be proficient with.
 I consider this better than intimidation, because you can cover most of the things you can do with that by using persuation.

+### religion

-- {{< black religion >}}: This is the only knowledge skill on the list.
+This is the only knowledge skill on the list.
 You are probably not going to have a high level of intelligence, but it can be useful if you want your paladin to have a more academic approach towards religion.

 Other skills that you should be targeting, either provided by your race, background, or using the trick discussed above are:

+### <span class="navy">perception</span>

-- {{< navy perception >}}: This is probably the most important skill in the game, just because no matter what class you are, your dungeon master will call for a perception check sooner or later.
+This is probably the most important skill in the game, just because no matter what class you are, your dungeon master will call for a perception check sooner or later.

-## divine sense
+## <span class="red">divine sense</span>

 Unfortunately, even though the starting paladin class feature fits the theme, it's hard for someone to find a use for it.
 I think that the creators wanted to have something similar to the 3.5 edition {{< feature "detect evil" >}}, to help the paladin select his smite targets more accurately, however, {{< feature "divine smite" >}} is already an awesome class feature that applies to everyone, it's just more potent versus undead and fiends.